 Ron Edwards (2002) points out that 'fantasy heartbreakers' like Forge invariably claim to be "innovative" when in fact they are just reinstating alternative systems from the beginnings of the roleplaying hobby.
 There's nothing new under the sun, and Forge really just reinstates Runequest/Basic Roleplaying.
 However, even when rules aren't original, they can still be elegant.
 Forge takes familiar materials but puts them together well.

 There are some oddities here.
 History is a Basic Skill which means the Referee will give you any information you need about the history of an area, no roll needed.
-Similarly Hunting gives you a flat 50% chance of foraging food for the next 2-5 days in exchange for 6 hours of hunting and reducing traveling rates by a quarter.
+Similarly Hunting gives you a flat 50% chance of foraging food for the next 2-5 days in exchange for 6 hours of hunting and reducing travelling rates by a quarter.
 Most games would make these Percentage Skills, with the possibility of failure but also the option to improve them.

 These Skills reflect Forge's assumptions.
 It's a game of going down dungeons and killing things, not making long wilderness journeys or researching historical mysteries.
 Activities outside of the dungeoncrawling paradigm are marginalised, expressed as "yeah you did it" abilities that move the plot along.
 Why should a failed History roll mean you never hear about the dungeon?
-Why should a failed Hunting roll mean you struggle to reach the dungeon?
+Why should a failed Hunting roll mean you struggle to locate the dungeon?

 Ron Edwards finds this truncated perspective laughable, pointing out that, for heartbreaker RPGs, dungeon adventuring is "not only the model, but the only model for these games' design - to the extent of defining the very act of role-playing."
 But the thing is, I don't mind about that.
 If I'm going to play a dungeoncrawl game, I want a dungeoncrawl system.
 Forge's laser-like focus on creating characters for dungeoneering is only a flaw if you believe this RPG ought to have loftier ambitions.
 But why should it?